-Using Efinancial, our controlled distribution platform, we have full vertical integration for the sale and issuance of life insurance policies and are able to gather end-to-end consumer data, extending from tracking data to analyzing the characteristics of leads that generate successful marketing efforts to the associated underwriting and claims experience.
+Using Efinancial as both a direct writing and sub-agent of Amerilife we have full vertical integration for the sale and issuance of life insurance policies and are able to gather end-to-end consumer data, extending from tracking data to analyzing the characteristics of leads that generate successful marketing efforts to the associated underwriting and claims experience.
 Since we acquired Efinancial in 2009, we have made significant investments in the development of our controlled distribution strategy for reaching our target market.
 By converting data we generate through our distribution platform into actionable insight using statistical analysis, we will seek to be more efficient in our acquisition and use of leads, improve our call center placement ratios and strive to achieve overall profitability.
 However, the investments made in pursuit of this strategy, among other factors, have adversely affected our historical results of operations.
+Additionally, while unlikely, changes in the relationship between Efinancial and Amerilfe could also negatively impact our financial condition and results of operations.